primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

             http://en.wikipedia.org/wiki/Primary_Key

     foreign key constraint
         A referential constraint between two tables.
-A foreign key is a field in a relational table that matches a :term:`candidate key` of another table.
+A foreign key is a field or set of fields in a relational table that matches a :term:`candidate key` of another table.
         The foreign key can be used to cross-reference tables.
         (via Wikipedia)